 This plan is currently funded on a pay-as-you-go basis by annual appropriations from the state's General Fund.
-The current contribution levels (member contributions and annual appropriations) are not sufficient to cover annual benefit payments.
-For the fiscal year ending June 30, 2019, total contributions (plan member contributions and state General Fund appropriations) were \$8.9 million and total benefit payments were \$8.9 million.
+For the fiscal year ending June 30, 2023, total contributions (plan member contributions and state General Fund appropriations) were \$8.7 million and total benefit payments and administrative expenses were \$8.7 million.

 For the purpose of this valuation, we have recognized that the assets are not sufficient to pay benefits in any future year regardless of future investment income.
-The municipal bond rate is 3.13% (based on the weekly rate closest to but not later than the measurement date of the "20-Year Municipal GO AA Index" as published by Fidelity); and the resulting single discount rate is 3.13%.
+The municipal bond rate is 3.86% (based on the weekly rate closest to but not later than the measurement date of the "20-Year Municipal GO AA Index" as published by Fidelity); and the resulting single discount rate is 3.86%.
 In describing their index, Fidelity notes that the municipal curves are constructed using option-adjusted analytics of a diverse population of over 10,000 tax-exempt securities.